sisinflab/warprec/warprec/utils/config/README.md

 ...
 ```

-If your system has for example 12 cores, the this will execute at most 6 trials in parallel. **Be sure to check if you system can handle this many trials in parallel**.
+If your system has for example 12 cores, then this configuration will execute at most 6 trials in parallel. **Be sure to check if your system can handle this many trials in parallel**.
 This method of approach is perfect if you want a quick and easy hyperparameter exploration.
 In case you need to do a really extensive search, then it is advised to use a search algorithm like *HyperOpt* or *Optuna*.
 To do so, in WarpRec, it's really easy; in the optimization section you can add the strategy keyword and select the algorithm.

-Selecting a more refined search algorithm usually it's not sufficient to exhaustively explore the search space.
+Selecting a more refined search algorithm is usually not sufficient to exhaustively explore the search space.
 In order to do so you can specify, for each parameter, the *search space* to use.
 Let's give a quick run down on search spaces:

 - *uniform*: Uniform search space.
 - *quniform*: Quantized uniform search space.